JTP75/justbot/src/common/README.md

 ## Integration

-The common module is integrated throughout RustBot.
+The common module is integrated throughout Puetce.
 Used in almost every module

 ## Note